 - 36. One sample of any scooter to be used under this program are to be made available for inspection by the SFMTA to verify scooters adhere to the device specifications any time a new scooter version, including any Adaptive Scooter model, is introduced into the fleet.
 The SFMTA will return vehicles to the Permittee following inspection.
 The emblem of the Powered Scooter Share Operator and a unique identifier shall be prominently displayed on the Powered Scooter.
+The unique identifier shall be at least 1 inch in size.
 The name and current contact information for the Powered Scooter Share Operator shall be visibly displayed on all Powered Scooters.
 Permittee also must provide SFMTA with clear sample photographs of any scooter design to be used in the program, including variants on colors or emblems. - 37.
 All Powered Scooters shall meet the requirements set forth in California Vehicle Code § 21223. - 38.
 All Powered Scooters shall have an integrated locking mechanism which cannot be removed using simple tools and which securely holds the scooter upright when parked at a bike rack or other fixed object as specified in the Mobility Device Parking Requirements and General Guidelines, Appendix 1.
 A combination lock will not be considered an integrated locking mechanism. - 39.
-All Powered Scooters shall have a sticker with language stating "No Sidewalk Riding" affixed in a visible location. - 40.
+All Powered Scooters shall have a sticker with language stating "No Sidewalk Riding" affixed in a visible location and shall be at least 1 inch in size. - 40.
 All Powered Scooters shall be equipped with an on-board GPS device capable of providing real-time location data to the SFMTA in accordance with the specifications described in the Data Reporting Guidelines and Requirements, Appendix 4.